FanghaoT/fanghaot.github.io/_posts/2023-06-09-Some-Starting-Words.md

 tags: [startwords]
 ---

+Having been appear in this universe for more than 28 years, I have always trying to become someone like Doctor Strange.
+And this website is for...
+I'm kidding.

 I have been planning for building this website since the begining of my PhD.

-Having been appear in this universe for more than 28 years, I have always trying to become someone like Doctor Strange.